anant-k027/BatStat-RunsPredictor/README.md

 # BatStat-RunsPredictor

-# 🏏 Runs Predictor
+# 🏏 BatStat : RunsPredictor

-**Runs Predictor** is a machine learning project that predicts the total runs a batsman will score in an IPL match using player stats, match context, and historical performance.
+**BatStat** is a machine learning project that predicts the total runs a batsman will score in an IPL match using player stats, match context, and past performances.
 Built with Python and XGBoost, it provides a data-driven approach to understanding player performance.

 ---